rotki/rotki/docs/api.rst

    :resjson object liquidation_profit: A mapping of addresses to mappings of totals assets gained thanks to liquidation repayments over a given period.
    :resjson object rewards: A mapping of addresses to mappings of totals assets (only COMP atm) gained as a reward for using Compound over a given period.

-   :statuscode 200: Compound statistics succesfully queried.
+   :statuscode 200: Compound statistics successfully queried.
    :statuscode 400: Requested module is not allowed to query statistics.
    :statuscode 409: User is not logged in.
 Or compound module is not activated.
    :statuscode 500: Internal rotki error.